MSiddarthaYadav/expense-tracker-system/README.md

-📂 Project Structure
-expense-tracker-fastapi/
-│── main.py
-│── database.py
-│── models.py
-│── schemas.py
-│── templates/
-│    └── index.html
-│── static/
-│    └── (css/js/images)
-│── requirements.txt💰 Expense Tracker - FastAPI
+💰 Expense Tracker - FastAPI

 A simple and efficient Expense Tracker Web Application built using FastAPI and SQLAlchemy.
 This project helps users add, view, delete expenses, and track their total spending summary.